Region

 Mr. Brumby is well known from his time in public life, serving as Premier of Victoria (2007 to 2010), Victorian Treasurer (2000-2007) and seven years as Federal MHR for Bendigo during the Hawke Government era.
 Since leaving Government and political life in 2010, Mr. Brumby has taken on a range of roles in the business, not for profit and university sectors.
 He is chair of a number of business organisations including the Victorian Convention and Event Trust, BioCurate Pty Ltd, the Victorian Government's Breakthrough Victoria Fund and Private Healthcare Australia.

-In the not-for-profit sector Mr. Brumby is Chair of In2Science and recently retired as Chair of the Fred Hollows Foundation and Chair of the Olivia Newton John Cancer Research Institute.
+In the not-for-profit sector Mr. Brumby is Chair of In2Science and was previously Chair of the Fred Hollows Foundation and Chair of the Olivia Newton John Cancer Research Institute.

 Mr. Brumby was awarded an Order of Australia in 2017 for distinguished service to the Parliament of Victoria, to economic management and medical biotechnology innovation, to improved rural and regional infrastructure, and to the community.
 He is the author of a number of books, including Restoring Democracy (1999), The Long Haul – Lessons from Public Life (2015) and A Better Australia (2024).
 Mr. Brumby is a Fellow of the Australian Institute of Company Directors (FAICD), a Graduate (Advanced) of the Australian Institute of Superannuation Trustees (GAIST) and is a Professor of Business and Economics (Honorary) at the University of Melbourne.